The Long Island Seed Project

 BLEND- Hot Italian Frying Blend

 We have allowed these varieties to cross with one another and then add more varieties as we find them.
 All are long, somewhat skinny (under 2"), smooth or wrinkled and generally have moderate flesh thickness which is ideal for making fried peppers quickly.
-We like hot fried peppers in sauces, on pizza, in omelets, with sausage and onions.
+We like hot fried peppers in sauces, on pizza, in omelets, with sausage and onions and in a pot of chili.
 Find your own special strain that produces the best for you in the seed blend we provide for you.
 (30 seeds)

-Large conical fruit (2" x 6-7") often dried in ristras for later use ground into chili powder or when green or matured red, yellow, brown or orange; can be used in sauces acclaimed in the southwest.
-Our blend consists of a number of mild to hot varieties and crosses; many developed at the University of New Mexico.
+Large conical fruit (2" x 6-7") often dried in ristras for later use ground into chili powder.
+When green or mature can be used in sauces acclaimed in the southwest.
+We make a wonderful hot simmering sauce from our tomatillos, these fresh green chilis, onions and chicken stock which goes great with just about anything.
+Our blend consists of a number of sweet and mild to some like it hot varieties and crosses; many developed at the University of New Mexico.
 Large productive plants.
 Very beautiful with ripe fruit.
-(15 seeds)
+(30 seeds)

 CV- Pico de Gallo